 Los Unidades (ft.
 Pharrell) – E-Lo

 Los Unidades is Coldplay in disguise.
-The British band’s side project is sadly more of what Coldplay has been doing in the last couple of years, forgetting that at some point in their careers their lyrics used to have some meaning and weren’t just Chris Martin making sounds with his mouth.
+The British band’s side project is sadly more of what Coldplay has been doing over the last couple of years, forgetting that at some point in their careers their lyrics used to have some meaning and their vocals weren’t made up of Chris Martin’s catchy ‘oohs’ and ‘aahs’.
 Despite the apparent vacancy of “E-Lo,” the song has plenty of good intentions and is part of Global Citizen’s EP.
 I guess that counts for something.